Emergency Use of Stock Albuterol for the Student with Known Asthma in the School Setting

 Adopted: August 2017

 Suggested Citation: National Association of School Nurses.
-(2017).
-Emergency use of stock albuterol in the school setting (Position Brief).
+(2018).
+Emergency use of stock albuterol for the student with known asthma in the school setting (Position Brief).
 Silver Spring, MD: Author.

 All position briefs from the National Association of School Nurses will automatically expire one year after publication unless renewed and recommended for position statement or other NASN document development.